 - Mix the crumbs with the melted butter in a medium sized mixing bowl, tossing as you add the butter, until they are completely mixed.

-- Lightly spray an 8 or 9 inch pie plate and gently but firmly press the crumbs into the bottom and up the sides.
+- Lightly spray a 9 inch pie plate and gently but firmly press the crumbs into the bottom and up the sides.
 Put the crust in the freezer while you make the ganache.

 - Heat the cream in a saucepan over medium-high heat, until it just comes to a simmer.
 Take off the heat and add the chocolate.
 Let it sit for 5 minutes, then stir until smooth.
 Let it cool slightly, then pour into the cold crust, and push it up the sides a little bit.
 Put back in the freezer for 30 minutes.